DavidMertz/RegEx_Puzzles/book.md

 ## Playing Poker (Part 5)

-In the last couple puzzles we identified four-of-a-kind and full house.
+In the last few puzzles we identified four-of-a-kind and full house.
 Much of the logic for this puzzle will be similar to those, but obviously tweaked somewhat for the next cases.